Chaitalykundu/Web-Development/06-Angular/Theory/03-Data-Binding/03-Interpolation.md

 # Summary

-- Interpolation in Angular allows you to **display dynamic values** from your component's data in your view.
+- Interpolation in Angular allows you to **display dynamic values** from component's data in view.

 - It supports basic expressions, string concatenation, method calls, ternary operators, and more.